 - Puppy & Teen Group outside classes (depending on weather)

-All our seminars, workshops, conferences, and group classes are science-based which means we do not choke, kick, poke, prod, or use tools such as choke, citronella, electric, prong, or e-collars.
+All our seminars, workshops, conferences, and group classes are science-based.
+This means we do not choke, kick, poke, prod, or use tools such as choke, citronella, electric, prong, or e-collars.
 Reinforcement does not equal or refer to food rewards; reinforcement is about creating new behaviours.
-Rewards, on the other hand, refer to what dogs want at that particular moment.
+Rewards, on the other hand, refer to what dogs want at that any particular moment.

 Vous parlez français?

 Pour les clients francophones svp suivre ce lien pour avoir plus d'information sur nos services en français.